Statistical Emulations of Human Operational Motions in Industrial Environments: Mathematical Representations and Stochastic Modeling

-3. {\bf Intrinsic Approach -- Independent Shape-Valued Process}: The posture sequence can also be studied as a $\mathcal{Y}$-valued process without flattening.
-However, performing statistical analysis on such a high-dimensional, nonlinear manifold is challenging.
-Given that the sequences are already temporally aligned, one can simply impose an independent model at each time $t$.
-Furthermore, we can analyze them on the tangent space of the mean posture, $T_{\bar\alpha(t)}(\mathcal{Y})$.
-Since the postures at time $t$ are often close to the mean $\bar\alpha(t)$, the distortion due to local flattening is smaller than the two flattening methods discussed earlier.
-The downside of this point-wise method is that it neglects the temporal relationship along the path.
-To incorporate spatial and temporal correlations in a $\mathcal{Y}$-valued process is considerably challenging.
-We will investigate the performances of the three ideas mentioned here.
+3. {\bf Pointwise Intrinsic (PWI) Process or Local Flattening}: The posture sequence can also be studied as an intrinsic $\mathcal{Y}$-valued process but with considerable challenges.
+Given that the sequences are already temporally aligned, we will explore a simple white noise model on $\alpha$, i.e., choose an independent model at each time $t$.
+Fig.~\ref{fig:4-2}(c) shows an illustration of this approach termed {\it Pointwise Intrinsic} (PWI) process.
+Here we model data locally on tangent spaces $T_{\hat{\boldsymbol{\mu}}_{\mathcal{Y}}(t)}(\mathcal{Y})$, where the mean posture $\hat{\boldsymbol{\mu}}_{\mathcal{Y}}(t)=\argmin_{\mathbf{Y}\in\mathcal{Y}}\sum_{m=1}^M d_{\mathcal{Y}}(\alpha_m(t),\mathbf{Y})^2$ and $d_{\mathcal{Y}}$ is the posture distance (see Sec.~\ref{subsec3-1}).
+Since the postures at time $t$ are often close to the mean $\hat{\boldsymbol{\mu}}_{\mathcal{Y}}$, the distortion due to local flattening is smaller than earlier global methods.
+The downside is that it neglects the temporal relationship between points on the trajectory, {\it i.e.}, $\alpha(t_1)$ and $\alpha(t_2)$ are assumed independent.
+To incorporate spatial and temporal correlations in a $\mathcal{Y}$-valued process is considerably challenging and left for the future.